SabrinaXI/Aynak-Civic-Reporting-Platform/README.md

 CREATE DATABASE civic2_db;
 ```

-Both services connect as `root` to `localhost:3306`; tables are created automatically on first run.
+Tables are created automatically on first run.

 ### 2. Start Keycloak in Docker